compomics/ms2pip/README.md

 ```

 ### Output
-The predictions are saved in a `.csv` file with the name
+The predictions are saved in the output file(s) specified in the
-`<peptide_file>_predictions.csv`.
-If you want the output to be in the form of an `.mgf` file, replace the
-variable `mgf` in line 716 of `ms2pipC.py`.
+[config file](#config-file).
+Note that the normalization of intensities depends
+on the output file format.
+In the CSV file output, intensities are
+log2-transformed.
+To "unlog" the intensities, use the following formula:
+`intensity = (2 ** log2_intensity) - 0.001`.

 ---

-## Multiple prediction models
+## Specialized prediction models
-MS²PIP contains multiple specific prediction models, fit for peptide spectra
+MS²PIP contains multiple specialized prediction models, fit for peptide spectra
 with different properties.
 These properties include fragmentation method,
 instrument, labeling techniques and modifications.
 As all of these properties
 can influence fragmentation patterns, it is important to match the MS²PIP model